 Sales for the fiscal year that began Aug.
 1 may rise to $4.55 billion to $4.65 billion, the company said last month.
 Profit may increase to $3.32 to $3.38 a share, excluding some items.

 The average estimate (INTU:US) of analysts surveyed by Bloomberg is for Intuit’s sales to increase 11 percent this year to $4.59 billion, while profit is projected to rise to $3.35 a share.
 Revenue last year increased 10 percent to $4.15 billion.

 The company is simplifying questionnaires on tax- preparation software to demand less data up front, and using plainer language to keep potential customers from dropping off before they file their returns via Intuit, Smith has said.

 Intuit fell 1.3 percent to $59.36 at the close in New York.
-The shares (INTU) have gained 13 percent this year.
+The shares (INTU:US) have gained 13 percent this year.

 To contact the reporter on this story: Aaron Ricadela in San Francisco at firstname.lastname@example.org

 To contact the editor responsible for this story: Tom Giles at email@example.com